Florian-Katerndahl/protokoll2nextcloud/README.md

 protocols of our plena to Nextcloud.
 The goal, however, is to keep this package as general as possible so that any E-Mail attachment can be converted to PDF and uploaded to Nextcloud folder.

 This repo/package replaces an older implementation whose archived repo can be found [here](https://github.com/Florian-Katerndahl/Mails2FuBox).
-And while this new approach offers a substantially cleaner code base, it is slightly more naive by assuming the file upload worked correctly and does not check the
-HTTP-status code returned.
-The now archived repo did check if an upload was successful.
-However, no more than a warning was printed out which is useless if it's run on a server via a cronjob.

 ## Installation